 Shadow Impale Demon Hunter BiS Gear, Gems, and Paragon Points

 Below, we detail the items and gems that you should use for your Shadow Impale Demon Hunter in Diablo 3 and why.
 We also list your paragon points and Kanai's Cube items.
-Updated for patch 2.6.4 and Season 16.
+Updated for patch 2.6.7 and Season 19.

-1. Best in Slot Gear and Alternatives
+Best in Slot Gear and Alternatives

+The build incorporates the complete Shadow's Mantle set bonuses, taking five of the six available Shadow set pieces, and then adding two pieces of the craftable Aughild's Authority set — Aughild's Search and one more of your choosing, according to your weakest Shadow set roll (either Aughild's Power, Aughild's Rule, or Aughild's Spike).
+You will attain the complete set bonuses of this two-set amalgamation via Ring of Royal Grandeur in the Cube.
 The BiS roll for The Shadow's Grasp includes double Crit stats alongside Dexterity and Attack Speed.
 Full Toughness stats are preferred on The Shadow's Bane and The Shadow's Coil.
 Area Damage and CDR rolls are greatly desired on The Shadow's Burden.
 Seek out additional Impale % bonus on both The Shadow's Mask and The Shadow's Heels.

 Your other ring slot will be taken by Convention of Elements, whose rotation of elemental bonuses you will have to keep under close scrutiny.
 Once the sequence reaches the appropriate element, you will enjoy a significant increase to your damage — so try to adopt a strategy of drawing monster attention during the off cycles, and major Impale spam during your strongest cycle.
-An alternative for the slot is the Elusive Ring, a Patch 2.4 addition that reduces incoming damage by 60% after casting a mobility skill — a vital bonus you will easily keep up by Vaulting at least once every 8 seconds.
+A safer alternative for the slot is the Elusive Ring, a Patch 2.4 addition that reduces incoming damage by 60% after casting a mobility skill — a vital bonus you will easily keep up by Vaulting at least once every 8 seconds.

 Reworked into a definite best-in-slot for Impale builds in Patch 2.5, the Holy Point Shot quiver is a mandatory piece that practically triples your damage output.
 An ideal roll would include your preferred elemental damage and Impale % alongside the usual high Dexterity, Attack Speed and Crit Chance.